-The 22nd Annual Hawk Ridge Hospital Classic raised over $80,000 for a new CT scanner at the Orillia Soldiers’ Memorial Hospital (OSMH), according to a news release from the OSMH Foundation on June 10.
+The 22nd Annual Hawk Ridge Hospital Classic raised over $80,000 for a new CT scanner at the Orillia Soldiers’ Memorial Hospital (OSMH), according to the OSMH Foundation.

 Even with rain pouring down, the charity golf tournament saw over 150 golfers participate.
 All proceeds from the golf tournament will be put toward a new CT scanner for the hospital.
 The CT scanner will cost over $2 million in total and will be entirely funded by community support to the Foundation.